Azure/azure-iot-sdk-java/digital-twin/service-samples/update-digital-twin/readme.md

 In order to run this sample, you must set environment variables for:
 - "IOTHUB_CONNECTION_STRING" : Your IoT Hub's connection string
-- "DIGITAL_TWIN_ID" : Your digital twin id to invoke the command onto
+- "DEVICE_ID" : The ID of the device to update the property on
-- "INTERFACE_INSTANCE_NAME" : The interface the command belongs to
+- "INTERFACE_INSTANCE_NAME" : The interface the property belongs to
 - "PROPERTY_NAME" : The name of the property to update on your digital twin
 - "PROPERTY_VALUE" : The value of the property to set